I-Am-Jakoby/PowerShell-for-Hackers/README.md

 (This function is used to convert PowerShell scripts to a .BAT file.)

 [Base64](https://github.com/I-Am-Jakoby/PowerShell-for-Hackers/blob/main/Functions/B64.md)
-(These functions are used to either encode/decode scripts in Base64.)
+(This function is used to either encode/decode scripts in Base64.)

 [Abuse-CapsLock](https://github.com/I-Am-Jakoby/PowerShell-for-Hackers/blob/main/Functions/Abuse-CapsLock.md)
 (Use the caplock to stop the screen from sleeping and as an indicator for script progression.)